zhangster12/DZ-Website-Contact-Sendgrid/README.md

-# My-App-Node
+# My-App-Contact
-Provides the backend framework for the contact form of my website with Node.js
+Provides the backend framework for the contact form of danielyzhang.com with Node.js

 ### To run server:
 ```